 It's Not Actually the Tallest Mountain on the Planet

 While the summit of Everest may be the highest point on the surface of the Earth, it isn't actually the tallest mountain on the planet.
-That distinction goes to Mauna Kea in Hawaii, which is actually 33,465 feet in height, a full 4436 feet taller than Everest.
+That distinction goes to Mauna Kea in Hawaii, which is actually 33,465 feet (10,200 meters) in height, a full 4436 feet (1352 meters) taller than Everest.

 So why isn't Mauna Kea recognized at the highest peak instead?
-Because most of the mountain actually sits below the ocean.
+Because most of the mountain actually sits below the surface of the ocean.
 Its summit only rises 13,796 feet above sea level, making it appear to be relatively modest in size when compared to the Himalayan giants.